mk12/blog/posts/over-shuffled.md

 # Knuth shuffle

-The Fischer--Yates shuffle is also referred to as the Knuth shuffle because Donald Knuth included it in _The Art of Computer Programming_.
+The Fischer--Yates shuffle is also referred to as the Knuth shuffle because Donald Knuth included it in <cite>The Art of Computer Programming</cite>.
 He had computers in mind, not paper, so this version of the algorithm is more relevant for us:

 1. Start at the first card.
 2. Choose a random card between that one and the last card.